fstark/apple1loader/README.md

 Each pass will take around 6 seconds.

+Author: Mike Willegal (2010)

 ## Testing the display

 With ``C`` you can test the display of your Apple1.

 ![Display test](images/display-test.png)

 This is useful to check that your Apple1 Character ROM is correct by comparing your display with the above screenshot.
+It was the sample code given in the Apple 1 manual to verify proper functionality of the computer.

+Testing display Steve Wozniak (1976)

 ## Using the Apple2 Monitor